aarondwi/aarondwi.github.io/HandlingConstraints.md

 # Handling Constraints

 This is intended for large scale deployments.
 If a single database is enough, please just use the features available

-This is assuming fully serializable transaction is not available.
+For foreign-key and uniqueness constraints, below assuming fully serializable transaction is not available.
 If it is, just use it and you are good.

 For [I-confluence](http://www.bailis.org/papers/ca-vldb2015.pdf) data (field's length, email format, etc) can be done anywhere, even on application level.